 Boards must ensure that merit staff is aware of the customer waiver/in-training deadline date and processes data entry of waivers in a timely manner, so that within 48 hours of the date a waiver is requested staff has done one of the following:

-approved and entered it into The Workforce Information System of Texas (TWIST)
+Approved the waiver and entered the information into TWIST

-recommended it for denial to the state office, TAA Technical Assistance, at TAA@twc.texas.gov.
+Recommended the waiver for denial to the state office, TAA Technical Assistance, at TAA@twc.texas.gov.

 Waivers must be tailored to a customer’s specific circumstances within the applicable waiver criteria.
 Waivers cannot be uniformly issued for a 26-week period; however, a waiver may be issued initially for a maximum 26-week period if the circumstances dictate.
 Waivers may be extended for longer than 26 weeks, but this requires state office approval.

+Note: Waivers cannot exceed the basic TRA time period.
+A note reflecting the BTRA end date will be entered by the TRA unit.
+If this note is missing local area staff must contact the State TAA Technical Assistance unit for a conditional waiver time-period.

 Boards must ensure that Workforce Solutions Office staff does the following: